The-OpenROAD-Project/OpenLane/docs/source/installation.rst

 .. code-block:: console

    cd OpenLane/
-   git checkout master
-   git pull
+   git pull --depth 1 https://github.com/The-OpenROAD-Project/OpenLane.git master
    make
    make test # This is to test that the flow and the pdk were properly updated